lando/lando/docs/config/backdrop.md

 ### Choosing a database backend

-By default this recipe will use the default version of our [mysql](./mysql.md) service as the database backend but you can also switch this to use [`mariadb`](./mariadb.md) instead.
+By default, this recipe will use the default version of our [mysql](./mysql.md) service as the database backend but you can also switch this to use [`mariadb`](./mariadb.md) instead.
 Note that you can also specify a version *as long as it is a version available for use with lando* for either `mysql` or `mariadb`.

 If you are unsure about how to configure the `database` we *highly recommend* you check out both the [mysql](./mysql.md) and [mariadb](./mariadb.md) services before you change the default.